-How to file business taxes: a complete guide for entrepreneurs
+How to file business taxes: A complete guide for entrepreneurs

 Filing business taxes involves knowing your business structure, gathering the right documents, choosing the correct tax forms, and meeting IRS deadlines.